jejelebos/Monero-Mining/README.md

 # Anti virus

-some anti virus block to delete “xmrig.exe”, is not a virus, it is what makes the miner work, if there is a problem with your anti virus please disable it.
+Some anti virus block or delete “xmrig.exe”, is not a virus, it is what makes the miner work, if there is a problem with your anti virus please disable it.